Octopus: On-device language model for function calling of software APIs

 \section{Introduction}

-The advent of Large Language Models (LLMs) has revolutionized the field of artificial intelligence, bringing forth a wide array of capabilities in natural language processing, alongside applications in specialized domains such as mathematics (\cite{imani2023mathprompter, he2023solving})), healthcare(\cite{imani2023mathprompter, jo2023understanding, thirunavukarasu2023large}), and legal analysis (\cite{cui2023chatlaw, fei2023lawbench,luppi2022synergistic}).
-Despite these advancements, LLMs face challenges in assimilating real-time updates and executing specific tasks like image/video editing (\cite{fu2023guiding}) or intricate tax filings.
-The integration of Large Language Models (LLMs) with external APIs emerges as a pivotal improvement.
+The advent of Large Language Models (LLMs) has revolutionized the field of artificial intelligence, bringing forth a wide array of capabilities in natural language processing, alongside applications in specialized domains such as mathematics (\cite{imani2023mathprompter, he2023solving}), healthcare (\cite{imani2023mathprompter, jo2023understanding, thirunavukarasu2023large}), and legal analysis (\cite{cui2023chatlaw, fei2023lawbench,luppi2022synergistic}).
+Despite these advancements, LLMs face challenges in assimilating real-time updates and executing specific tasks such as image/video editing (\cite{fu2023guiding}) or intricate tax filings.
+The integration of LLMs with external APIs emerges as a pivotal improvement.
 This synthesis, leveraging APIs, not only augments the LLMs' capabilities by facilitating access to up-to-date information and specialized functionalities but also sparks the creation of novel applications such as code interpreters (\cite{bairi2023codeplan,vaithilingam2022expectation,chen2021evaluating}).
-Research like ToolAlpaca (\cite{tang2023toolalpaca}) and NexusRaven (\cite{srinivasan2023nexusraven}) also proves the function calling capability of open source language model.
+Research such as ToolAlpaca (\cite{tang2023toolalpaca}) and NexusRaven (\cite{srinivasan2023nexusraven}) also demonstrates the function-calling capability of open-source language models.
 Consequently, this integration signifies a crucial step toward overcoming the inherent limitations of LLMs, thereby extending their utility and potential for innovation in the field.